 The Surface Pro 6 starts at a less expensive $900 for a Core i5, 8GB of RAM, and a 128GB SSD in its Platinum color scheme, but don’t forget the $130 Type Cover and $100 Surface Pen that completes its 2-in-1 functionality.
-You can also spend a whopping $2,300 for Surface Pro 6 alone if you opt for a Core i7, 16GB of RAM, and a 1TB SSD.
+You can also spend a whopping $2,300 for Surface Pro 6 alone if you opt for a Core i7, 16GB of

 The Spectre Folio is not only a very lovely notebook with unusual luxury, but it’s also much more comfortable on a lap thanks to its more stable clamshell mode.

 - Apple Mac mini M2 buying guide: don’t make this mistake

 - Best MacBook Deals: Save on MacBook Air & MacBook Pro

 - Microsoft Word vs. Google Docs

 - Apple’s $600 M2 Mac mini obliterates the $6,000 Mac Pro